FOR2083/PublicTransportNetworks/Grid_21x21/readme.md

 | Min. transfer time |      3 |[min]     |

 ## Perceived Journey Time
 Evaluating the service quality considers in-vehicle time IVT, transfer wait time TWT, walk time WT and number of transfers NoT.
 Every transfer is weighted with a time penalty of 5 minutes.
 Access and egress times are not included.
-For the route choice in the assignment and for evaluating the service quality a perceived journey time is computed.
+For the route choice in the assignment and for evaluating the service quality a perceived journey time is computed

 PJT = 1.0 * IVT + 1.0 * TWT + 1.5 * WT + 5.0 * NoT.